jason0810ca/NLP/README.md

 Compilation of Python programming codes.

 ## Description
-  The project demonstrates sentimemnt analyses on a dataset using a NLP and Naive Bayes classification.
+  The project demonstrates sentimemnt analyses on a dataset using a pre-trained long short-term memory model (LSTM) and Naive Bayes classification.
   For hyperparameter selection, I employ Bayesian optimization to determine those values.

 ## File Structure